Fall 2020. Department of Architecture (DoArch)

 (or things that aren't cool enough to study in architecture school)

-Specs Studio is a graduate/undergraduate design studio about the role of Specifications in the production of architecture.
-Specifications are *instruments of service*, they are written instructions for contractors and other parties involved in construction.
+Specs Studio is a graduate, design research studio about Specifications, Codes, Patents, and other Regulatory documents associated with the production of architecture.
 Visualizing under examined histories and rewriting them into alternative modes of practice that acknowledge the fullness of architectural labor is the primary goal of the studio.
 How does the connection between Specifications and Regulations affect the politics of labor, the ethics of material consumption, and people’s lives?
-This studio is not about designing buildings, but rather about undoing the processes that shape buildings by interrogating forms of written orthography, like specifications.
+This studio is not about designing buildings, but rather about undoing the processes that shape buildings by interrogating forms of written orthography.

 At the beginning of the twentieth century, the construction community in the United States embarked on a radical restructuring of agreements through organizations that governed the social, economic, and labor culture of building sites.
 As a result, contemporary specification writing and its accompanying standards have established uniform material installations, quality control, and various construction roles on the building site.
 Beyond the legal requirements they address, specifications offer a written format for translating the organization and sequence of work on a construction site from architect to contractor.
 Specification writing has the political and economic potential to impact the building site through the regard or disregard of certain types of work and as technical documents, they allow control over the site from a distance.
 Though many construction practices in the United States were borrowed from Europe in the nineteenth century, including specification writing, the development of specifications in the United States coincided with the country’s westward expansion and appropriation of land from indigenous people across the North American frontier.
 During the late nineteenth and early twentieth centuries, the specification was not only a tool for controlling buildings sites from a distance, but also an instrument of colonization.